rebelsky/sams-assorted-musings-reflections/janet-davis.md

 ---

-[1] That was back when there was actually a reasonable variety of information on the College's Web site.
+[1]: That was back when there was actually a reasonable variety of information on the College's Web site.

-[2] I'll admit that I think of a position at Grinnell as more than a teaching-oriented position.
+[2]: I'll admit that I think of a position at Grinnell as more than a teaching-oriented position.
 We expect a good mix of research and teaching.

-[3] We need to have HCI back at Grinnell.
+[3]: We need to have HCI back at Grinnell.
 One of our new hires may be able to teach it.
 If not, Janet's promised to help me develop a syllabus with which I can try to teach the course.

-[4] Version control systems are your friend.
+[4]: Version control systems are your friend.

-[5] Jerod Weinman joined the rotation and made his own significant contributions.
+[5]: Jerod Weinman joined the rotation and made his own significant contributions.

-[6] A MOOC is a "Massive, Open, Online Course".
+[6]: A MOOC is a "Massive, Open, Online Course".
 There are two models of MOOCs.
 The original MOOCs were centered around communities of learning, with a focus of people teaching each other.
 Those are usually called cMOOCs.
 However, the kinds of MOOCs that seem to have gained prominence focus much more on a "sage on the stage" model, with lectures and assignments.
 These are called xMOOCs.

-[7] I won't claim exclusivity; Janet also went to Henry, John, and even people outside the department for advice.
+[7]: I won't claim exclusivity; Janet also went to Henry, John, and even people outside the department for advice.

-[8] The recommendation letter I wrote was three full pages.
+[8]: The recommendation letter I wrote was three full pages.

+[9]: Persuasive technology is technology that encourages others to behave differently.
+The prototypical example I tend to use is a plant between a garbage can and a recycling bin, with a sensor and grow light attached to both.
+As you throw things away or recycle them, the plant grows in a way that shows the impact of your actions and, hopefully, encourages you to behave in a certain way.

+[10]: As the name suggests, value-sensitive design is design that begins by considering the values of the stakeholders and ensuring that those values are considered in the design.

+[11]: I wish we'd been able to keep that project up permanently.
+It was really awesome.

-[9] By "former Grinnellians", I mean "former faculty and staff".
+[12]: By "former Grinnellians", I mean "former faculty and staff".
 While alumni are former students, they should always feel that they are Grinnellians.

+[14]: And, while Janet is no longer at Grinnell, I do believe that she she will always be a Grinnellian at heart.

 ---

-*Version 1.1 of 2016-11-27.*
+*Version 1.2 of 2016-11-27.*